xbmc/repo-plugins/plugin.video.intergalacticfm/README.md

 ## Thanks

-For version 2, thanks go to [dromor](https://github.com/dromer) for developing it.
+For version 2, thanks go to [Dreamer](https://github.com/dromer) and [Pander](https://github.com/PanderMusubi) for developing and maintining it.
 For version 1, thanks go to the authors of the original add-on that was developed for Channel 31 and forked from https://github.com/DamonToumbourou/plugin.video.c31

 Credits go to [Yulia Vilenksy](http://yuliavilensky.com) for persmission to use her photograph used as fanart.

-Last but not least, thank you I-f and others for creating [Intergalactic FM](https://intergalacticfm.com) and embracing new initiatives and technologies to keep us all in musical orbit.
+Last but not least, thank you (I-f)[https://en.wikipedia.org/wiki/I-F] and others for creating [Intergalactic FM](https://intergalacticfm.com) and embracing new initiatives and technologies to keep us all in musical orbit.

 *NO STATION SUCH DEDICATION*